rohitl17/data512-project/README.md

 Hence, how did the pandemic impact such factors interest us the most?
 For this analysis, we target the socioeconomic factors primarily but focus mainly on economic ones.
 We try to do a fine-grained analysis of the socioeconomic implications of COVID-19 in Maricopa County, Arizona in the United States.
 We understand the implications at the individual level and industry level.
 The broader level question that this analysis tries to answer is:
 What were the immediate and gradual impacts of COVID-19 on socioeconomic factors at the community and industrial level in Maricopa County in Arizona?

+## Research Questions
+The five main research questions that we answer using this analysis are:
+1. What was the effect of masking policies on the COVID-19 case count?
+2. What was the influence of the pandemic on the unemployment rate and Civil Labor Force in the county?
+3. How did the socioeconomic factors (Education, Median Household Income, and Gross Domestic Product) change during the early stage of the pandemic?
+4. How did the COVID-19 cases affect the economic indexes of the county in different industries?
+5. What are the other factors that help measure the overall community risk for similar epidemics/pandemics in the future?

 ## Datasource Information (Source and License)